farshaddavoudi/ExcelWizard/README.md

 3. (Blazor app) Normally you want to *show the Excel to the user as exported file and do not want to save it somewhere*.
 If your app client is something other than Blazor (e.g. React, Angular, or MVC), your only choice is to work with generated Excel byte[] data and handle it for the result you want, but for Blazor apps the story is very simple.
-Just use the `BlazorDownloadGridLayoutExcel` and `BlazorDownloadCompoundExcel` methods from `IExcelWizardService` in some click event and the Excel file will be generated and instantly downloaded (by opening the download popup) right from the browser.
+Just use the `BlazorDownloadGridLayoutExcel` and `BlazorDownloadCompoundExcel` methods *(notice the methods name start with BlazorDownload)* from `IExcelWizardService` in some click event and the Excel file will be generated and instantly downloaded (by opening the download popup) right from the browser.
 Easy-peasy, huh! :)

 Knowing these simple concepts,  you will easily understand the IExcelWizardService methods and will be able to generate your favorable Excel